BroadcomMFD/broadcom-product-scripts/endevor/Miscellaneous-items/Endevor-Processor-Includes.md

 # Endevor-Processor-Includes

 COBOL programmers use Copybooks and Assembler programmers use macros.
 IBM's Job Control Language is supported by PROCs, and the C++ language is supported by Headers.
 All the supporting items represent places where frequently used lines of code can be coded once, and then referenced as needed by the others.
-This document presents how to provide the same feature for Endevor processors.
-Any Endevor site can incorporate the use of processor "Includes" by following these simple steps.
+This document presents how to provide the same feature for Endevor processors, using processor "Includes".
+Any Endevor site can incorporate the method by following these simple steps.

 ## Update the Defaults table